Dhueper/TimeSeries-AnomalyDetection/README.md

 This repository allows to perform different analysis over a time series in order to understand its behaviour and extract the relevant information.
 The main implemented features are the Time Series Decomposition and Anomaly Detection.

-For unexperienced users, there are several examples regarding:
+For new users, there are several examples regarding:
   1) Noise reduction.
   2) Period estimation.
   3) Time series decomposition: STL (Seasonal and Trend decomposition using Loess).